How to Automate SOC 2 Compliance Testing with AI Agents in 2026

 Requirements for trust:

-AI reliability for compliance testing is already 90%+ and improving rapidly.
-By 2026, expect 99%+ accuracy for standard controls.
+AI reliability for SOC 2 compliance testing is already 90%+ and improving rapidly.
+By 2026, expect 99%+ accuracy for standard SOC 2 controls like CC6.1 and CC7.2.

 What happens to Vanta and Drata?